yuyu78/my-healthy-recipe/README.md

 **Existing Features**

-* Each page has a responsive fixed navigation bar with recipes(which is the home page), favorites, login and register.
+* Each page has a responsive fixed navigation bar with recipes(in the home page), login and register.
 * Each page has a footer with the name of the website, copyright and social media link
 * Search a recipe by typing the keyword and/or choosing the category: starter, main, desert, snack, drink
-* The user can click on the button “reset” to reset the the research
+* The user can click on the button “reset” to reset the research
-* Register page to create an account with an username, password, and confirm password
+* Register page to create an account with an username, password
 * Login page with the input username and password
-* When the user registered or login, it will direct to the home page with different navbar: Home, profile,New recipe, Favorites, Log out
+* When the user registered or login, it will direct to the home page with different navbar: Home, Add recipe, Log out
 * Add pagination to not overwhelm the website
-* Able to save a recipe by clicking on the heart icon, this feature is available for user who logs in to the website
-* If the user is not registered and click on the heart icon, it will direct to the register page
-* The user can check their own recipe by clicking on the profile in the navbar
-* To modify or delete recipes, the user has to click on one recipe in the profile and click on the option either “edit” or “delete”.
-The button “profile” is available to able the user to come back to the profile page
+* To modify or delete recipes, the user has to click on one their own recipe and click on the option either “edit” or “delete”.
 * By clicking on “delete”, it will appear a modal message “are you sure you want to delete this recipe?”
-* By clicking on “edit”
+* By clicking on “edit”, it will appear the edit page with 2 buttons on the bottom: "edit" to comfirm the modification or "cancel"

 **Features left to implement**

 * Able to share recipe in social media
 * Delete the account
 * Update username
-* Filter recipe for Vegan people, allergen
-* Able to reset password if the user forgot
+* Able to save the favorites recipes
-* Allow the user to upload image from the computer.
-This feature will be covered in the upcoming Fullstack with Django lesson so for the moment, I am using the input with the type=URL so that the image can be stored with the URL address.
+* Able to reset password if thomputer.
+This feature will be covered in the upcoming Fullstack with Django lesson so for the moment, I am using the input with the type=URL so that the image cane user forgot
+* Allow the user to upload image from the c be stored with the URL address.
 * Add pagination if the search result exceeds more than 6 recipes.
 For the moment, when the user searchs a recipe, it will show the result without pagination.

 ## Database <a name="database"></a>